vmangelschots/MMBC/README.md

 # MMBC — Multiple Marstek Battery Controller

 **MMBC** is a modular, real-time controller for Marstek Venus E batteries with the goal of achieving "nul op de meter" (zero net power on the electricity meter).
 It reads net power from a HomeWizard P1 smart meter and controls one or more batteries over Modbus TCP.
-I use a waveshare rs485 to ethpoe adapter (like https://www.amazon.com.be/-/en/Waveshare-Industrial-Rail-Mount-Electrical-Isolation/dp/B0BGBQJH21/ref=sr_1_1?sr=8-1)
+I use a waveshare rs485 to eth poe adapter (like https://www.amazon.com.be/-/en/Waveshare-Industrial-Rail-Mount-Electrical-Isolation/dp/B0BGBQJH21/ref=sr_1_1?sr=8-1)

 > ⚠️ **Early Stage**
 > This project is under active development and currently supports **only one battery**.
 Support for multiple batteries is planned and partially implemented.
 This limitation is because my second battery is still on its way.